crud3/ns3-dce-nsc-experiments/nsc-docker-ubuntu1804/README.md

 Whether one uses bake or scons directly does not matter for those errors.

 ### Flex error
 The beforementioned ```libfl.so: undefined reference to `yylex'``` error may be caused by an issue in the flex library version installed for Ubuntu 18.04 (http://lists.linuxfromscratch.org/pipermail/blfs-support/2015-April/076525.html).
-I did not find an easy and reliable way to implement this fix for building NSC.
 A search for `-lfl` in the sources yields the following results:
 ```
 grep -r "\-lfl" .
 Binary file ./source/nsc-0.5.3/.sconsign.dblite matches